Kirby Puckett

 In the collection:

-Kirby Puckett helped the Minnesota Twins win World Series titles in 1987 and 1991
+In 1987 Kirby Puckett helped the Minnesota Twins win their World Series title

-Kirby Puckett helped the Minnesota Twins win World Series titles in 1987 and 1991
+In 1987 Kirby Puckett helped the Minnesota Twins win their World Series title

 From 1986-1992 Puckett hit .329 and averaged 207 hits, 20 homers, 97 RBI per season